jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 #### The Key Prop

-As you may recall it was mentioned earlier that the elements would render fine however React would present an error.
-The following error to be exact:
+As you may recall it was mentioned earlier that the elements would render fine however React would present a warning.

 <img src="https://i.imgur.com/Ofg12N1.png" >